The Floyd Rose-Fernandes Connection

 2002: Most Fernandes guitars are fully made in China except for limited domestic runs.

 2003: Fernandes offers a token left-handed signature model of a well-known Japanese artist who happens to be a lefty.
 It is a very bizarre guitar with zero appeal to anyone other than a fan, but it is fitted with a Schaller Licensed Tremolo.
-(Catalogs haven't expressly mentioned or shown left-handed models since 1983.)
-It is never mentioned again as a left-handed model.

 2014: Fernandes U.S. custom shop quietly fizzles out.